 - Automatic power off

 - Battery life

 - USB charging stand

 - Charcoal bristles

-The 3 BIG Questions about the Burst sonic
+The 3 BIG questions about the Burst sonic toothbrush

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Burst oral care sonic toothbrush.
 If I have missed something, let me know in the comments.

-If you want more detail, you can read our full Burst toothbrush review further down the page.
+If you want more detail, you can read my full Burst toothbrush review further down the page.